 1. Rest, Hydrate and Eat Well

 After surgery, it’s essential that you rest, hydrate and eat well.
-Focus on eating plenty of protein, fruit, vegetables, and whole grains to give your body all the nutrients you need to heal properly.
-Continue to drink plenty of water as proper hydration helps to prevent complications and speeds up healing.
+Focus on eating plenty of proteins, fruits, vegetables, and whole grains.
+This gives your body all the nutrients you need to heal well.
+Continue to drink plenty of water also.
+Proper hydration helps prevent complications and speeds up healing.

 2. Take Short Walks Around the House